escapist21/portfolio-website/content/authors/admin/_index.md

   url: "https://www.pdag.in"

 # Short bio (displayed in user profile at end of posts)
-bio: Sourav Adhikari is employed as a Data Scientist at Policy & Development Advisory Group (PDAG).
-His interests include big data, automation, geoinformatics, data-driven decision making, public-policy and politics.
+bio: TISS alum.
+Data & Analytics at [Policy and Development Advisory Group (PDAG)](https://www.pdag.in).
+Interested in automation, geoinformatics, visualisation, policy & politics.

 interests:
 - Automation